geowarin/generator-phaser-gulp-typescript/README.md

 * Autocompletion thanks to typescript definitions files
 * Typescript debugging in your browser with source maps

+The current version works with Phaser 2.3.0 and typescript 1.4!

 ## Getting Started

 Install [Yeoman](http://yeoman.io) :